department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/thailand-military-bases.md

 <div class="call-out" markdown="1">

 ### Can I get disability compensation from VA?
-Yes, if:
+Yes, ifyYou have a health problem linked to contact with Agent Orange and:
-  - You have a health problem believed to be caused by contact with Agent Orange, and
+  - You served perimeter security duty on RTAF bases in Thailand (including U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, or Don Muang)
-  - You served perimeter security duty on RTAF bases in Thailand (including U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, or Don Muang), or
+  OR
   - You served perimeter security duty while stationed on a U.S. Army installation in Thailand

 ### Who's covered?